 GROWING OUR EDUCATOR NETWORK

 We’re excited to announce our partnership with high school science educators around the nation to better serve our students through the use of aquaponics.
-These incredible teachers will pilot an aquaponics system in their classrooms during the 2015-16 year, develop curriculum surrounding food security and sustainable food production, and participate in a nation-wide effort to advance aquaponics research with the Institute for Systems Biology.
+These incredible teachers will pilot an aquaponics system in their classrooms, develop curriculum surrounding food security and sustainable food production, and participate in a nation-wide effort to advance aquaponics research with the Institute for Systems Biology.

 We will use this scientist‐educator network to crowd-source development and dissemination of transformative high school STEM curriculum related to critical real‐world issues such as climate change, food security, and environmental sustainability.
 Our preliminary work demonstrates that a scientist‐educator network will create exciting professional development opportunities for teacher leaders, while driving a nationwide, sustainable and systemic change in high school STEM education.